 Dee Davis, President

-Dee Davis is the founder of the Center for Rural Strategies.
+Dee Davis is the founder and president of the Center for Rural Strategies.
 Dee has helped design and lead national public information campaigns on topics as diverse as commercial television programming and federal banking policy.
 Dee began his media career in 1973 as a trainee at Appalshop, an arts and cultural center devoted to exploring Appalachian life and social issues in Whitesburg, Kentucky.
-Dee went on to serve as executive producer of Appalshop Films and Headwaters Television.
-During his tenure, the organization created more than 50 public TV documentaries, established a media training program for Appalachian youth, and launched initiatives that use media as a strategic tool in organization and development.
-Dee served as president and chairman of the board of the Independent Television Service, president of Kentucky Citizens for the Arts, and as a panelist and consultant to numerous private and public agencies.
-Dee serves on the board of directors of the Mary Reynolds Babcock Foundation, Fund for Innovative Television, and Feral Arts of Brisbane, Australia.
-He is also a member of the national advisory boards of the Institute for Rural Journalism and Community Issues and the Rural Policy Research Institute (RUPRI).
+As Appalshop's executive producer, the organization created more than 50 public TV documentaries, established a media training program for Appalachian youth, and launched initiatives that use media as a strategic tool in organization and development.
+He is the chair of the National Rural Assembly steering committee; a member of the Rural Advisory Committee of the Local Initiatives Support Corporation, Fund for Innovative Television, and Feral Arts of Brisbane, Australia.
+He is also a member of the Institute for Rural Journalism’s national advisory board.
+He is a member of the Board of Directors for the Institute for Work and the Economy.
+Dee is a member of the American Academy of Arts and Sciences commission on the Practice of Democratic Citizenship.
+Dee is also the former Chair of the board of directors of Mary Reynolds Babcock Foundation.
 Dee received an English degree from the University of Kentucky.
-He lives in Whitesburg, Kentucky
+He lives in Whitesburg, Kentucky.

 Whitney Kimball Coe, Director, National Programs

 Whitney Kimball Coe serves as coordinator of the National Rural Assembly, a rural movement made up of activities and partnerships geared toward building better policy and more opportunity across the country.
-Before joining the Rural Strategies staff, Whitney served as assistant editor of Appalachian Journal, an academic regional journal based in Boone, North Carolina.
-She has master's degree in Appalachian studies from Appalachian State University in North Carolina and an undergraduate degree from Queens University of Charlotte.
-Whitney lives in Athens, Tennessee.
+In 2017, she was a featured speaker at the inaugural summit of the Obama Foundation and a guest on the radio program On Being with Krista Tippett.
+In 2018, she spoke at the Aspen Ideas Festival.
+Her focus on building civic courage in communities is directly tied to a practice of participation in her hometown of Athens, Tennessee, where she lives with her husband Matt and daughters, Lucy and Susannah.
+Coe has a MA in Appalachian studies from Appalachian State University in North Carolina and an undergraduate degree in religion and philosophy from Queens University of Charlotte.

 Teresa Collins, Operations Coordinator